Var2299/DebugDiary/README.md

 - `BugEntry`: Full-text index on `errorText + aiFixMarkdown` for search
 - `Project`: Compound unique index on `name + userId`
 - Both models indexed on `userId` for fast per-user queries

 ---

-## Adding Auth

-Currently uses anonymous user IDs from localStorage.
-To add authentication:

-1. Integrate NextAuth.js or Clerk
-2. Replace `getUserId()` calls with `session.user.id`
-3. Pass real user ID in `x-user-id` header
-4. All data is already partitioned by `userId` in MongoDB

----